Doctoral Studies

 31st January for the coming Spring Term

-New external doctoral students must apply online.
-Doctoral students who have studied at the University of Lucerne before should use the doctorate re-registration form.
+New external doctoral candidates apply online.
+Doctoral candidates who have studied at the University of Lucerne before use the doctorate re-registration form.

 Before starting your admission request via the UniPortal, carefully study everything needed (including which documents you need to upload in PDF or JPG format) for finalizing your admission request by following this link.

-Only after the admissions office decides that your admission request meets formal requirements for admission to as a doctoral student, your admission request will be forwarded to the Graduate School of Humanities and Social Sciences (GSL).
-The GSL Board will then decide on whether you will be admitted as a doctoral student from a perspective of "content" and whether some additional requirements need to be fulfilled prior to admission or during your doctoral studies.
-The decision regarding a definite admission by the GSL will be communicated to you via e-mail in the first or second week of the term.
+Only after the admissions office has decided that your application for admission meets formal requirements for admission as a doctoral candidate, your application will be forwarded to the Graduate School of Humanities and Social Sciences (GSL).
+The GSL Board will then decides whether you will be admitted as a doctoral candidate in terms of content and whether some additional requirements need to be fulfilled prior to admission or during your doctoral studies.
+You will be informed of the decision on final admission to the GSL by e-mail in the first or second week of the semester.
+Student Services will then contact you so that you can enrol.

 Downloads*